USPAssets/Installer/README.md

 for macOS, open `View` -> `Terminal`, type `./macOSBuild.ps1`, hit Enter, wait for the `.app` "folder" in `SpaghettiCh2/bin/Release/net5.0/publish/USPMac`.
 Archive as .tar under Windows.

-In this open source release the token is [[REDACTED]], 🙃, that's normal.